Dear reader of ADxS.org, please excuse the disruption.

 5.1.
 No genetic differentiation of the subtypes

-Although ADHD is strongly genetically predisposed, there is no genetic correlation with the subtypes of relatives.
-In other words, ADHD is heritable and dependent on genetic factors, but the subtype is not heritable and therefore probably does not depend on (ADHD-specific) heritable genetic factors.69
+Although ADHD is strongly genetically predisposed, there is no genetic correlation with kin subtypes.
+In other words, ADHD is heritable and dependent on genetic factors, but the subtype is not heritable and therefore arguably does not depend on (ADHD-specific) heritable genetic factors.69

 5.2.
 Stress response phenotypes in animals

-While ADHD-HI/ADHD-C tend to externalize stress, ADHD-I sufferers tend to internalize stress.
+While ADHD-HI/ADHD-C tend to externalize stress, stress tends to be internalized by people with ADHD-I.

 These different reaction patterns are not limited to humans.